 Conditions above never cease oppressing, you recall all those days when the forecasters were wrong.
 The weather can appear devious and you imagine a crafty Nimbus towering above the Scar, blackening with might, ready to unleash it's fury!
-And you, worse than a sitting duck, unbeknownst deep below and confident that it's nothing more than fiction and that such a thing could never happen to you.
+And you, worse than a sitting duck, unbeknownst deep below, confident it's nothing more than fiction and that such a thing could never happen to you.

 For those who believe the myths, the thought of a few ramblers pissing in Mossdale Beck might make you nervous - didn't Leakey say the morning dew was enough!